-The Ur Example is the oldest known example of a given trope.
+They all have one.
+The Ur Example is the oldest known example of any given trope.
 "Ur-" is just a German prefix meaning "proto-, primitive, or original."

 Typically, an Ur Example doubles as the Trope Maker